Corsac fox: Evolution

 The corsac fox is one species within a holarctic clade of foxes that also includes the red fox, the swift fox and the Arctic fox, all of which it resembles.
 However, the closest related species to the corsac fox is probably the Tibetan sand fox.
 The immediate ancestor of the corsac fox is believed to be the extinct species Vulpes praecorsac, which lived in central Europe during the early Pleistocene.
 Fossils of corsac foxes date back to the mid-Pleistocene, and show the species once reached as far west as Switzerland, and as far south as Crimea.

-Very recent subfossil remains dating to 3000 to 1000 B.C.E. have in found in the Crimea and 0 to 1500 B.C.E. in the Donets River Basin in the northern Black Sea region.
+Very recent subfossil remains dating to 3000 to 1000 B.C.E. have been found in the Crimea and 0 to 1500 B.C.E. in the Donets River Basin in the northern Black Sea region.
 Fossils of the corsac fox have been recovered from the famous Denisova Cave, known for being the type locality of the Denisova hominins.